tudat-team/tudat-multidoc/README.md

 The branches used to write the documentation are the following (listed for each repo):

 - `tudat-bundle`: main
-- `tudat`: feature/api-docs
+- `tudat`: develop
-- `tudatpy`: feature/api-docs
+- `tudatpy`: develop
 - `tudat-multidoc`: main
 - `tudat-multidoc/multidoc`: develop

-These will be revised and merged in the future, but for now it is recommended to stick to these to avoid issues.
+If you are writing the API for a specific module/project, you are recommended to create a new branch and then open a pull request.

 ## How to generate documented versions of `tudat`/`tudatpy`